abrahamayorinde/Binary-Syntax-Tree-Regex/README.md

 | TRUE          | TRUE         |
 | FALSE         | FALSE        |

-Starting at the root node and recursively calling the operation will evaluate the stringpattern against the regex.
+Starting at the root node, recursively calling the function pointer operation will evaluate the stringpattern against the regex.